 Subject: School Traffic Safety — Follow Through on March 26 Commitments

 Dear Asheville City Council, I am a [parent at (school) / resident of (neighborhood)] following up on the South Buncombe school corridor discussed at the March 26 Public Safety Committee meeting.
-Two school buses have crashed on this corridor in under a year.
+Three school buses have been involved in crashes on this corridor in just over a year, including an April 30, 2026 rear-end chain collision on Long Shoals Road.
 NCDOT crash data shows Overlook Road at 3.2 times the statewide average.
 At the March 26 meeting, the city traffic engineer committed to an enhanced crosswalk on Pinchot Drive as early as April.
 I’m asking Council to ensure that commitment is met on schedule.
 I’m also asking the city to install a raised crosswalk and curb extensions at Pinchot crosswalk approaches — physical improvements that protect pedestrians without requiring enforcement — and to participate fully in the NCDOT corridor review through the French Broad River MPO.
 The Sheriff’s Office, NCDOT, and Buncombe County Schools are all engaged.
 The city needs to match that urgency.
 [Add one personal sentence] Sincerely, [Name · Address]

 BCS Board of Education Contacts